RichJamo/KingOfFools/README.md

 # KingOfFools
 A simple dapp built for the purposes of a technical test.

-I will host this on Spheron, url to follow soon.
+Latest version is hosted on Spheron, here: https://spheron.mypinata.cloud/ipfs/QmXPEpS1jwD83PFoiF1QzQgg2KrDDetKk6MaUPV3b5jmLe/

 ## Usage note
 Wallet integration is very basic on the front end of this dapp: